radius-project/docs/docs/content/operations/platforms/kubernetes/supported-clusters.md

 weight: 100
 ---

+## Minimum version

+Kubernetes version `1.23.8` or higher is recommended to run Project Radius.

+## Supported clusters

 The following clusters have been tested and validated to ensure they support all of the features of Project Radius:

 {{< tabs AKS k3d kind EKS >}}